 Every failed attempt makes the next one feel impossible.
 It's not your fault.
 You've been handed the wrong tool.

-I'd been told what every smoker has been told, that the problem was nicotine, that I was weak, that I needed to "really want it badly enough."
-So I bought the patches.
-I chewed the gum.
-I read the books that told me to fight harder, want it more, hold on longer.
+I'd been told what every smoker has been told, that the problem was nicotine, that I was weak, that I just needed to "really want it badly enough."
+So I bought the patches, chewed the gum, and read the books telling me to fight harder, want it more, hold on longer.
+None of it touched the actual problem.

 If you're reading this, my guess is some of that sounds familiar.
-You've tried before.
-Maybe multiple times.
-Maybe many times.
+You've tried before, maybe multiple times, maybe many times.
 And every time, you've blamed yourself.

-I want to tell you why none of it worked.
-And what does.
+I want to tell you why none of it worked, and what does.

 The Real Reason You Can't Quit